 - The Idolization of a Human Being, Strom Nordeng

-7:15-8:30 Keynote Lecture, The Many Eras of Swift, Dr. Gary Tandy and Emmy King
+Keynote Lecture, t, Dr. Gary Tandy and Emmy King

 Friendship Bracelets